Exidia

 Exidia is a genus of fungi in the family Auriculariaceae.
 The species are saprotrophic, occurring in attached or recently fallen dead wood, and produce gelatinous basidiocarps (fruit bodies).
-The fruit bodies are diverse, pustular, lobed, button-shaped or cup-shaped.
+The fruit bodies are diverse: pustular, lobed, button-shaped, cup-shaped, or effused.
 Several species, including the type species Exidia glandulosa, have sterile pegs or pimples on their spore-bearing surface.
-The genus has a cosmopolitan distribution and around 20 species are currently recognized worldwide.
-Initial molecular research indicates the genus is artificial.
+The genus has a cosmopolitan distribution and over 25 species are currently recognized worldwide.

 Taxonomy

 Exidia species were originally placed in the genus Tremella along with many other gelatinous fungi.
 The genus Exidia was separated from Tremella by Fries in 1822, based mainly on fruit body shape.
 Fries initially included species now assigned to Auricularia within the genus.

+Tremellochaete was originally created in 1964 by Estonian mycologist Ain Raitviir to accommodate Tremellochaete japonica, a species with a notably spiny hymenium that appeared morphologically intermediate between Exidia and Heterochaete.
+The genus was initially thought to be distinct as a result of molecular research, based on cladistic analysis of DNA sequences.
+But subsequent research has reduced it to synonymy with Exidia.

-Recent molecular research has indicated that Exidia as currently circumscribed is an artificial grouping, the species not being clearly differentiated from similar, but effused species assigned to the genera Exidiopsis and Heterochaete.
-Only a few species have yet been sequenced, however.
+Molecular research has indicated that Exidia as formerly circumscribed was an artificial grouping.
+Accordingly, some species previously placed in Exidia have now been transferred to the genera Descidia and Ulocolla, leaving Exidia sensu stricto as a natural grouping.
+A number of species have, however, yet to be sequenced.

 Description

-Exidia fruit bodies are gelatinous, most having a distinct spore-bearing upper surface and a sterile undersurface.
+Exidia fruit bodies are gelatinous, most non-effused species having a distinct spore-bearing upper surface and a sterile undersurface.
 These surfaces are either smooth or (in some species) covered in dense or scattered sterile pegs or pimples.
-Fruit bodies grow either separately or in clusters, in which case they may coalesce.
+Fruit bodies grow either separately or in groups, in which case they may coalesce.